 6. The Term of Employment

-It is important to stipulate how long the contract lasts – there needs to be a clear end date, after which the contract is no longer valid.
+It is essential to stipulate how long the contract lasts – there needs to be a precise end date, after which the contract is no longer valid.

 7. Temporary Employment Contract Notice Period

 Stipulate how much notice your temporary employee needs to give before leaving your service.
-Typically, notice periods for temporary employees tend to be less than those required from permanent employees.
+Typically, notice periods for temporary employees tend to be less than those required for permanent employees.

 8. Benefits

 This covers any non-financial perks or benefits that the temporary employee will enjoy.
-Typical examples include assistance with childcare, a subsidized canteen, paid vacation entitlement, and/or health insurance.
+Typical examples include assistance with childcare, a subsidized canteen, paid vacation entitlement, and health insurance.

-These clauses protect the employer by stipulating that the employee must not disclose confidential information about the organization to a third party, must not encourage other workers to leave with them in the event that they leave the organization, and prohibits a temporary employee from getting a job with a competitor.
+These clauses protect the employer by stipulating that the employee must not disclose confidential information about the organization to a third party and must not encourage other workers to leave with them if they leave the organization.

 10. Work for Hire Clause